Spring equinox myth busted: You can stand an egg on its end today – and any other day

 Suffice to say, you can stand an egg up on any day of the year, provided the egg is in the proper condition.

-The myth that it's an equinox-only event seems to step from an idea that gravity is somehow balanced when the sun and Earth's tilt are precisely aligned.
+The myth that standing an egg up is an equinox-only event seems to stem from an idea that not only is daylight equal on the planet, but that gravity is somehow balanced, too.

-"(Sounds) like science, but it isn't," said National Weather Service forecasters in Birmingham, Alabama.
+"(Sounds) like science, but it isn't," wrote National Weather Service meteorologists in Birmingham, Alabama.
 "There are many forces acting on an egg when you try to stand it on end on a flat surface.
-Some people think that the gravitational pull of the sun becomes balanced with that of the Earth to allow for this phenomenon to occur."
+Some people think that the gravitational pull of the Sun becomes balanced with that of the Earth to allow for this phenomenon to occur."

-But the National Weather Service says the moon exerts a much stronger gravitational effect on the Earth than the sun, dominating the ebb and flow of the ocean tides.
+But the NWS says the Moon exerts a much stronger gravitational effect on the Earth than the Sun, dominating the ebb and flow of the ocean tides.

 And this is one scientific experiment you can prove to yourself at home.